Shoplifters-2018

 Grade: A

 Marriage Story (2019) is a film that could have been generic, melodramatic, or contrived.
-Before it was released it was described as a “really good” version of Kramer vs. Kramer (1979) or Terms of Endearment (1983).
+Before its release, it was described as an excellent” version of Kramer vs. Kramer (1979) or Terms of Endearment (1983).

-Those are excellent films but marginally sappy and overwrought.
-Marriage Story excels at being a smart, powerful, and realistic portrayal of a marriage disintegrating, painting a picture of how good people can turn ugly under certain circumstances.
+Those are excellent films, but marginally sappy and overwrought.
+Marriage Story excels at being a brilliant, powerful, and realistic portrayal of a marriage disintegrating, painting a picture of how good people can turn ugly under certain circumstances.

 Believe the hype of how good this film is.

-Taking place in both New York City and Los Angeles, we meet Charlie and Nicole Barber (Adam Driver and Scarlett Johansson), a theater director, and his wife, an actress who stars in his plays.
-They fill notebook paper of what they love most about each other, and the list is lengthy.
+Taking place in both New York City and Los Angeles, we meet Charlie and Nicole Barber (Adam Driver and Scarlett Johansson), a theater director and his wife, an actress who stars in his plays.

 Appearing to be madly in love, the audience soon realizes that the couple is amid an amicable separation, the writings a result of an assignment by a “separations counselor”, hired to make things easier.